GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 If the report you expect does **not** show up in this list:

 - Check `report-to` in your policies.
 If this is misconfigured, a report won't be generated.
-Head over to [Configure the policies](#step-2-configure-the-reporting-endpoints-header) to fix this.
+Head over to [Edit your policies](#edit-your-policies) to fix this.
 An additional way to troubleshoot this is to check the DevTools console in Chrome: if an error pops up in the console for the violation you expected, this means your policy is probably properly configured.
 - Keep in mind that only the reports that were generated for the document DevTools is open in will show up in this list.
-One example: if your site `site1.example` embeds an iframe `site2.example` that violates a policy and hence generates a report, this report will show up only if you open the iframe in its own window and open DevTools for that window.
+One example: if your site `site1.example` embeds an iframe `site2.example` that violates a policy and hence generates a report, this report will show up in DevTools only if you open the iframe in its own window and open DevTools for that window.

 #### Reports are generated but not sent or not received